jlengstorf/code.lengstorf.com/content/blog/deploy-ssl-node-to-digitalocean.md

 ./letsencrypt-auto certonly --standalone
 ```

-{{% aside %}}
-  **NOTE:** If you want to support subdomains, such as `www.example.com`, you need to use the `-d` flag for each one.
-For example:

-  `./letsencrypt-auto certonly --standalone -d example.com -d www.example.com`
-{{% /aside %}}

-The tool will run for a while to initialize itself, and then we see a 1980s-looking interactive dialog.

-{{< amp-img src="/images/nodejs-ssl-deploy-06.jpg" >}}
-    The Let’s Encrypt setup dialog
-{{< /amp-img >}}

-We'll be asked for an admin email address, to agree to the terms, and to specify our domain name.
+The tool will run for a while to initialize itself, and then we'll be asked for an admin email address, to agree to the terms, and to specify our domain name or names.
 Once that's done, the certificate will be stored on the server for use with our app.

 For now, that's all we need.
 We'll come back to these in a minute when we configure the domain.

 {{% aside %}}
-  **NOTE:** If you want to support multiple subdomains (e.g. `example.com` and `www.example.com`), you'll need to use a slightly different approach to generate your SSL certificate.
-[See the extra steps here.](https://github.com/jlengstorf/tutorial-deploy-nodejs-ssl-digitalocean-app/issues/4)
+  **NOTE:** If you want to support multiple subdomains (e.g. `example.com` and `www.example.com`), you'll need to specify them during the setup as a comma-separated list: `example.com,www.example.com`
 {{% /aside %}}

 ### Setup auto-renewal for the SSL certificate